 “You know who was an only child, don’t you?” they would say.
-But she learnt to always get in first,
+But she’d learnt to always get in first,

-“Ah yeah hang on I know this one, was it Hitler no, not Hitler I think it was Atilla the Hun, maybe oh and Jesus, he was defiantly and only child.”
+“Ah yeah hang on I know this one, was it Hitler no, not Hitler I think it was Atilla the Hun, maybe oh and Jesus, he was definitely an only child.”
 That usually shut them up.

-The Mother often wondered what she would have done if she’d heard the “you can’t just have one” rule before getting pregnant with her son.
+The Mother often wondered what she would have done if she’d heard the ‘you can’t just have one’ rule before getting pregnant with her son.
 Perhaps she would never have had kids at all.
-Yes, and perhaps that was why she’d never been told about the rule.
-Like wetting yourself when you sneezed, it was something you only discovered after you’d had a child.
+Yes, and perhaps that was why she’d never been told.
+Like the side effects of childbirth, wetting yourself when you sneeze, or laugh, or jump it was something you only discovered after you’d had a child.